Lakshan2023/Small_language_models_for_multi_turn_context_summarized_conversations/README.md

 ## Acknowledgments

-We thank the human evaluators and the funding team for supporting API usage for large-scale model inference and evaluation.
+We thank the human evaluators and the Zame AI team for supporting API usage for large-scale model inference and evaluation.